opt-elixir/faktory_worker/README.md

 ## Sending multiple job arguments

-It's possible to send more that one argument to Faktory by passing a list of data to `perform_async/1`.
-Picking up from the example in the [Getting up and running](#getting-up-and-running) section we can modify our worker by adding another `perform` function with an artity that matches the number of job arguments we expect to send to Faktory.
+It's possible to send more than one argument to Faktory by passing a list of data to `perform_async/1`.
+Picking up from the example in the [Getting up and running](#getting-up-and-running) section we can modify our worker by adding another `perform` function with an arity that matches the number of job arguments we expect to send to Faktory.

 ```elixir
 defmodule MyApp.SomeWorker do